-In Myanmar (formerly Burma), Humanity & Inclusion advances the rights of casualties of mines and explosive remnants of war and people with disabilities, and promotes their inclusion in local communities.
+In Myanmar (formerly Burma), HI advances the rights of casualties of mines and explosive remnants of war and people with disabilities, and promotes their inclusion in local communities.

 Actions in process

-Humanity & Inclusion provides support to casualties of mines and explosive remnants of war and people with disabilities, and helps them access rehabilitation care.
-The organisation trains and provides financial support to disabled people’s organisations to help people with disabilities play a role in their community and to feel included.
-The organisation also provides people with risk education on mines and explosive remnants of war.
+HI provides support to casualties of mines and explosive remnants of war and people with disabilities and helps them access rehabilitation care and psychological support.
+HI also helps people protect themselves by providing them with risk education on mines and explosive remnants of war.

-Lastly, since 1984, Humanity & Inclusion has been active in Burmese refugee camps along the Myanmar-Thailand border.
+Lastly, since 1984, HI has been active in Burmese refugee camps along the Myanmar-Thailand border.
 The organisation has set up rehabilitation centres and supplies prostheses and mobility aids (wheelchairs, crutches and walking frames) to people with disabilities.
 This specific equipment is produced in workshops inside five camps.
-Humanity & Inclusion also helps people with disabilities to access services such as health care and education, and new sources of income.
-The organisation also implements mine risk education in areas along the Myanmar-Thailand border.

 Situation of the country